Search

 Because if there is a catch, getting into using the technique is it.
 In order to fully understand how a Memory Palace works, you need to develop at least a few of them and then use them to complete well-formed learning goals.
 You can’t just think about the technique.
 In the words of Yoda, you have to take matters into your own hands and just do it.

 The good news is that using a Memory Palace is incredibly engaging.
-As I told journalist Rebecca Barry when she interviewed me for the New Zealand Herald’s Viva Magazine, this learning technique is certain more engaging than the traditional rote memorization technique.
+As I told journalist Rebecca Barry when she interviewed me for the New Zealand Herald’s Viva Magazine, this learning technique is much more engaging than the traditional rote memorization technique.
 It gets even more engaging when you add Magnetic Note Taking as part of the process.

 With practice, you’ll soon be impressing all of your friends and family with how good your memory has gotten in no time.